geoff-project/coi/docs/tutorials/implement-singleoptimizable.rst

 ``render.modes``
     This must be present and it must be a collection of strings.
-We'll get to the details :ref:`further down <tutorial-impl-custom-rendering>`, but this declares the ways in which a user can visualize your problem.
+We'll get to the details :ref:`further down <custom rendering output>`, but this declares the ways in which a user can visualize your problem.
 Because this list is empty right now, it means our problem can't be visualized at all.
     (We'll change this later.)